2018 United States Senate election in West Virginia: Background

-West Virginia was once a Democratic stronghold at the state and federal level, but has been rapidly shifting towards the Republican Party since 2000.
-In 2008, John McCain defeated Barack Obama by a margin of 55–42%.
+West Virginia has not voted for a Democratic presidential nominee since 1996.
+The last presidential race where the Republican nominee did not win every county in West Virginia was in 2008.
+From 1959 to 2015, West Virginia was exclusively represented in the U.S. Senate by Democrats.

-In the 2012 presidential election, Mitt Romney defeated Obama 62–35% and swept every single county in the state.
-Despite this, Manchin was reelected in his own landslide over perennial candidate John Raese, receiving more than 60% of the vote and carrying all but three counties.
+Manchin was first elected to the U.S. Senate in a 2010 special election, defeating Republican challenger John Raese.
+Manchin defeated Raese a second time in 2012 to win his first full term in the Senate, receiving more than 60% of the vote and carrying all but three counties.

 In 2016, Donald Trump won the state by a greater than 40-point margin over Hillary Clinton (68–26%), with Clinton's performance being the worst for either party in the state's history.
 Trump also won every county in the state.

-Concurrent with Trump's landslide victory in the West Virginia, Democratic businessman Jim Justice won the gubernatorial election with 49% of the vote but changed his party affiliation back to Republican within a year (Justice had previously been a Republican prior to running as a Democrat for governor).
-Democrats lost almost every statewide office in the state in 2016, with State Treasurer John Perdue being the only statewide Democrat reelected.
-Perdue lost reelection in 2020, making Manchin the only Democratic statewide officeholder in the state.
+Concurrent with Trump's landslide 2016 victory in West Virginia, Democratic businessman Jim Justice won the gubernatorial election with 49% of the vote but changed his party affiliation back to Republican within a year (Justice had previously been a Republican prior to running as a Democrat for governor).
+Democrats lost almost every statewide office in the state in 2016, with State Treasurer John Perdue being the only statewide Democrat re-elected.

 Because of the heavy Republican lean of his state, Manchin was ranked by many outlets as one of the most vulnerable incumbents up for reelection.
-President Trump headlined three rallies in the state on behalf of Manchin's opponent, Patrick Morrisey.
+President Trump headlined three rallies in the state on behalf of Manchin's opponent Patrick Morrisey.
 Manchin's vote to confirm Judge Brett Kavanaugh in his highly contentious confirmation hearing, making him the only Democrat to do so, garnered national attention and backlash from members of his own party just weeks before the midterm elections.
+Despite the challenges to his re-election, Manchin leaned into his close personal ties to the state and emphasized his moderate to conservative views.

+Although Manchin was seen as vulnerable during the lead-up to the election, polling considered him to be a slight favorite for most of the general election cycle.